MacOS Mojave: Applications

-FaceTime

 macOS 10.14.1, released on October 30, 2018, adds Group FaceTime, which lets users chat with up to 32 people at the same time, using video or audio from an iPhone, iPad or Mac, or audio from Apple Watch.
 Participants can join in mid-conversation.

-App Store

 The Mac App Store was rewritten from the ground up and features a new interface and editorial content, similar to the iOS App Store.
 A new 'Discover' tab highlights new and updated apps; Create, Work, Play and Develop tabs help users find apps for a specific project or purpose.

-iOS apps ported to macOS

 Four new apps (News, Stocks, Voice Memos and Home) are ported to macOS Mojave from iOS, with Apple implementing a subset of UIKit on the desktop OS.
 Third-party developers would be able to port iOS applications to macOS in 2019.

 With Home, Mac users can control their HomeKit-enabled accessories to do things like turn lights off and on or adjust thermostat settings.
 Voice Memos lets users record audio (e.g., personal notes, lectures, meetings, interviews, or song ideas), and access them from iPhone, iPad or Mac.
 Stocks delivers curated market news alongside a personalized watchlist, with quotes and charts.

+A few security fixes are made.

 User interface

-Dark mode and accent colors

-Mojave introduces "Dark Mode", a Light-on-dark color scheme that darkens the user interface to make content stand out while the interface recedes.
+Mojave revamps Dark Mode.
+A light-on-dark color scheme, it initially affected only the dock, menu bar, and drop-down menus, while here, it darkens the entire user interface to make content stand out while the interface recedes.
 Users can choose dark or light mode when installing Mojave, or any time thereafter from System Preferences.

-Apple's built-in apps support Dark Mode.
-App developers can implement Dark mode in their apps via a public API.
+All of the built-in apps support the revamp.
+App developers can implement the feature in their apps via a public API.

-A limited dark mode that affected only the Dock, menu bar, and drop-down menus was previously introduced in OS X Yosemite.

-Desktop

 Stacks, a feature introduced in Mac OS X Leopard, now lets users group desktop files into groups based on file attributes such as file kind, date last opened, date modified, date created, name and tags.
 This is accessed via View > Use Stacks.

 macOS Mojave features a new Dynamic Desktop that automatically changes specially made desktop backgrounds (two of which are included) to match the time of day.

-Dock

 The Dock has a space for recently used apps that have not previously been added to the Dock.

-Preferences

 macOS update functionality has been moved back to System Preferences from the Mac App Store.
 In OS X Mountain Lion (10.8), system and app updates moved to the App Store from Software Update.